TheMartianLife/BigDayIn2019/deckset-creation-files/presentation.md

 In the past three years I've made hundreds of friends, some of whom are shockingly important, been all over the world and learned twice what I would have by just staying here, going to class and doing my degree by itself.

 ^
 I only did some of the things I talked about, though I would have done them all if I had the time.
+And I'm sure there were many more opportunities that I didn't even recognise.

 ---